Mellanox Technologies (MLNX) Q2 2017 Results - Earnings Call Transcript

 Eyal D. Waldman - Mellanox Technologies Ltd.

 We're I think seeing Broadcom, Intel, and probably also Cavium come with 25 gigabit Ethernet NICs.
 We think that the RoCE feature that we have with ConnectX-4 and ConnectX-5 is a big advantage in many applications that require bandwidth.
-And 25 gigabit (31:06) bandwidth gives us a performance gap to the other alternative.
+And the 25 gigabit you put when you want bandwidth, gives us a performance gap to the other alternative.
 So we believe we'll maintain the large portion of the market.

 James Kisner - Jefferies LLC